mjfwest/swat-em/doc/source/gui.rst

 Winding table
 -------------

 This generator gives an overview about possible slot/poles combinations.
-So it's generator with a broad but not very deep view on windings.
+So it's a generator with a broad but not very deep view on windings.
 It can be useful in the early state of designing electrical machine, for example to define the appropriate number of slots and poles.

-While clicking on a item in the upper table, the winding characteristics shown on the left side and the winding layout is shown on the bottom table.
+While clicking on a item in the upper table, the winding characteristics is shown on the left side and the winding layout is shown on the bottom table.
 As with the other generators the selected winding can be transferred to the workspace in the main window.

-For some slot/pole combinations there are many winding system possible where this generator shows the winding with the highest fundamental winding factor :math:`k_{w,1}`.
+For some slot/pole combinations there are many winding system possible (different coil span) where this generator shows the winding with the highest fundamental winding factor :math:`k_{w,1}`.
 At this time there is no way to modify the windings (changing winding steps for example).
 For more control you have to use other generators like :ref:`Manual generator<sec:manual_generator>` or :ref:`automatic generator<sec:automatic_generator>`.

 .. _fig:winding_table: